-Trauma can have a profound impact on mental health even if the symptoms are not apparent for years.
+Trauma can have a profound impact on mental health, even if the symptoms are not apparent for years.
 Trauma and addiction are often related.
 However, many addiction treatment programs don’t take past trauma into account.
 That’s why, if you’re looking into addiction treatment programs, you should look for one that offers trauma-informed care.
 Addiction and trauma recovery can happen at the same time when trauma is addressed in a safe, supportive way.
 Trauma-informed care includes therapies and approaches that are sensitive to the impact of prior traumatic experiences and seek to create a safe, non-judgmental space for healing.

 At Colorado Medication Assisted Recovery, we will enroll you in a trauma-informed care program that will treat the mental aspect of the trauma along with your addiction treatment.
-Call 833.448.0127 today to speak with one of our therapists and schedule an appointment.
+Call 833.448.0127 today for more on trauma-informed care in Colorado.

 When someone experiences a traumatic event, it affects the brain in multiple areas.
 If the trauma happens at an early age, it can affect brain development as the trauma can suppress growth in some regions of the brain.
 Some trauma treatment programs can help cope with a current trauma, but often this is ignored or covered up by other mental issues, like substance addiction.

 - The amygdala – This area of the brain is responsible for fight-or-flight responses, and trauma can cause it to become overactive.

 When you experience a traumatic event, your brain goes into a hyperactive state that suppresses your memory and impulse control.
 Many people enter a state of shock and cannot react normally, often freezing up and seemingly unable to speak.
 They are overwhelmed by the event and trying to cope.